 From a purely SEO perspective, there are risks associated with separating out one site into multiple domains, and the greatest of these is the unknown effect of multiple domains on backlinks.
 However, Google has become much more granular in the way it treats links so it would be wise to conclude that it pays greater attention to local niche-specific links when determining rankings in a specific country.

 But the CRO benefits of the change outweigh the risks involved with any additional SEO work required to ensure rankings.
 Using domains to target a country, and separating out language and location targeting allows a much more accurate approach to targeting site users.

-Many organisations have implemented separate country-specific domains in the same way we have, including Google, Amazon and Wikipedia (subdomains).
+Many organizations have implemented separate country-specific domains in the same way we have, including Google, Amazon, and Wikipedia (subdomains).
 Since our websites are e-commerce sites, it makes them ideal candidates for this level of separation requiring both country and language variation to be tailored for the user.
-In addition the concern of duplicate content can be prevented through proper hreflang markup and heeding Google’s advice on duplicate content on international sites.
+In addition, the concern of duplicate content can be prevented through proper hreflang markup and heeding Google’s advice on duplicate content on international sites.

 WHAT COMES NEXT?

 We’ve completed the first phase of our changes to the websites and we’re now looking to improve:

 - Hreflang markup: in some places the plugin we’re using appears to be causing issues with no return tags.
 This effectively means that not all language and country variant sites cross-reference each other.
 This must include a self-reference with the page linking to itself with hreflang markup.